IHaskell/IHaskell/README.md

 There is a test notebook in the `IHaskell` directory.

+**Important Note:** Using `IHaskell console` requires a proper patch to IPython.
+There is [a pull request](https://github.com/ipython/ipython/pull/4678) open on the IPython repository to fix this, but until it is merged, you need to install IPython from [this branch](https://github.com/ivanov/ipython/tree/console-display-text).

+**Note**: You may have some trouble due to browser caches with the notebook interface if you also use IPython's notebook interface or have used it in the past.
+If something doesn't work or IPython says it can't connect to the notebook server, make sure to clear the browser cache in whatever browser you're using, or try another browser.

 Contributing
 ===

-IHaskell is an extremely young project, and I'd love your help getting it to a stable and useful point.
+IHaskell is a young project, and I'd love your help getting it to a stable and useful point.
 There's a lot to do, and if you'd like to contribute, feel free to get in touch with me via my email at andrew period gibiansky at gmail - although browsing the code should be enough to get you started, I'm more than happy to answer any questions myself.

-Some ideas for improvements:
-- Type annotations.
-When a statement is evaluated, the GHC API returns the names of all bound variables.
-It should be possible to take those names and find the types of the variables, and display them in a table via the `display_data` message.
-- Implementing useful directives.
-Currently, support for GHCi-style ":"-initiated directives exist, but they do not do anything (and are instead just printed in green).
-Useful directives such as ":t" and ":i" and ":m [+-]" have yet to be implemented, and adding them would be a good way to get started with the codebase.
-- Parsing and viewing of formats via `display_data` and HTML:
-    - `aeson` compatibility which displays JSON as syntax highlighted JSON code via HTML.
-    - Support for `repa` or `hmatrix` vectors and matrices being displayed.
-    - `A custom typeclass for displaying data types as HTML, similar to Show.

-Take a look at the [developer notes](https://github.com/gibiansky/IHaskell/blob/master/README.md#developer-notes) as well - they are sparse but may be helpful.
+**For package maintainers:** IHaskell has an ability to display data types it knows about with a rich format based on images or HTML.
+In order to do so, an external package `ihaskell-something` must be created and installed.
+Writing these packages is simply - they must just contain instance of the `IHaskellDisplay` typeclass, defined in `IHaskell.Display`, and for a package `ihaskell-something` should have a single module `IHaskell.Display.Something`.
+If you have a package with interesting data types that would benefit from a rich display format, please get in contact with me (andrew dot gibiansky at gmail) to write one of these packages!
+A sample package is available [here](https://github.com/gibiansky/IHaskell-Display).

 Developer Notes
-===
+---

 Before diving in, you should read the [brief description of IPython kernel architectures](http://andrew.gibiansky.com/blog/ipython/ipython-kernels/) and read the [complete messaging protocol specification](http://ipython.org/ipython-doc/dev/development/messaging.html).